neozhixuan/SC1015_Z139_Team3/README.md

 ## About
 This project aims to demonstrate our understanding of Data Science and Artificial Intelligence concepts in the context of image classification and analysis, focusing on the [CIFAR-10 dataset](https://www.cs.toronto.edu/~kriz/cifar.html).

-In this repository, you will find three Jupyter notebooks, EDA.ipynb, [convolutionalneuralnetwork.ipynb](https://github.com/neozhixuan/SC1015_Z139_Team3/blob/main/convolutionalneuralnetwork.ipynb), and [influencefunctions.ipynb](https://github.com/neozhixuan/SC1015_Z139_Team3/blob/main/influencefunctions.ipynb), which contain the following components:
+In this repository, you will find three Jupyter notebooks, EDA.ipynb, convolutionalneuralnetwork.ipynb, and influencefunctions.ipynb, which contain the following components:

-   1) 'EDA.ipynb' : This notebook contains an Exploratory Data Analysis (EDA) of the CIFAR-10 dataset.
+   1) **EDA.ipynb** : This notebook contains an Exploratory Data Analysis (EDA) of the CIFAR-10 dataset.
 It involves a thorough examination of the dataset, its structure, and its properties.
 This EDA helps us gain insights into the dataset and informs our decisions on preprocessing and model selection for the image classification task.

-   2) 'convolutionalneuralnetwork.ipynb' : This notebook demonstrates the process of classifying images from the CIFAR-10 dataset using a Convolutional Neural Network (CNN) implemented in PyTorch.
+   2) **[convolutionalneuralnetwork.ipynb](https://github.com/neozhixuan/SC1015_Z139_Team3/blob/main/convolutionalneuralnetwork.ipynb)** : This notebook demonstrates the process of classifying images from the CIFAR-10 dataset using a Convolutional Neural Network (CNN) implemented in PyTorch.
 The CNN architecture is designed to learn and identify the features of the images effectively, resulting in accurate classification of the images into their respective labels.
 The notebook also includes data preprocessing, model training, evaluation, and visualization of the results.
 The accuracy scores of the model are presented and discussed in detail.

-  3) 'influencefunctions.ipynb' : This notebook focuses on the analysis of individual images and their impact on the classification performance of the trained model.
+  3) **[influencefunctions.ipynb](https://github.com/neozhixuan/SC1015_Z139_Team3/blob/main/influencefunctions.ipynb)** : This notebook focuses on the analysis of individual images and their impact on the classification performance of the trained model.
 By implementing influence functions in PyTorch, with reference to the [influence function implementation](https://github.com/nimarb/pytorch_influence_functions), we investigate the contribution of each image in the dataset, identifying the most influential images.
 This analysis helps us understand the model's behavior and provides insights into potential improvements in the classification performance.The results of this analysis are saved as [influence_results_0_1.json](https://github.com/neozhixuan/SC1015_Z139_Team3/blob/main/datasets/influence_results_0_1.json), which can be found in the dataset folder of the repository.